doug65536/lrumap/README.md

 ### `length`

-When read, this returns the number of keys in the map
+When read, this returns the number of keys in the map.

 When set to a number less than the current length, the oldest keys are disposed, in oldest first order.

+Attempts to increase the length are ignored.

 ### `set(key, value)`
 ⚠ *This is not safe to call during an iteration*